grade will need proof of a meningococcal booster shot (MCV4), unless their first dose

 Columbia county public schools require students entering grades K-12 to submit a valid Certificate of Immunizations, Form 3231, to the school.
 This certificate must reflect the official requirements at the time the child enters school, and the child will be subject to any updates of this certificate as specified by law.
 This certificate will be maintained throughout the child's attendance in the school system.

-The GA form 3231 must be completed and signed by a licensed Georgia physician, Advanced Practiced Registered Nurse, Physician Assistant, qualified employee of a local Georgia Board of Health or the Georgia State Immunization Office.
+The GA form 3231 must be completed and signed by a licensed Georgia physician, Advanced Practiced Registered Nurse, Physician Assistant, a qualified employee of a local Georgia Board of Health or the Georgia State Immunization Office.

 Licensed military physicians can sign the Georgia Immunization form 3231.
 If the physician is on a military base, but not licensed in Georgia that person is also authorized under his federal employment to practice as long as it is related to his employment.